Visiting Monument Valley – Nature’s Masterpiece

 They say the greatest form of flattery is when ones work is copied, this is indisputable when it comes to Monument Valley, where artists of all kinds have come to capture the unique natural landscape sculpted out of earth for all to enjoy.
 The artwork of Mother Nature is not created in month, a year, or even a lifetime, but rather it takes hundreds of generations to unfold.

 Many who visit Monument Valley will likely just drive through the sandstone sculpture-filled display along scenic Hwy 163, thinking that what is in front of them is the extent of the remarkable area.
 I too fell into this line of thinking the first time I visited.
-However, after a recent trip to Monument Valley, I discovered there is a whole lot more to see.
+However, after a recent trip to Monument Valley, I discovered there is much more to see.

 With exception to Hwy 163, there is only one other main road—and that is Monument Valley Road, which intersects 163.
 To the east of 163 is the main attraction and park, which is located on the Navajo Indian Reservation in Arizona.
 There is a $20 admission fee per car, which will take you to the visitors center and observation point where you will bear witness to some of the most iconic views of Monument Valley.

 Your entrance fee also permits you to drive a around a loop to get up-close to many of the monuments.
 However, this dirt road can be quite rugged and is best done with a 4-wheel drive or high-clearance vehicle.
 If you do not wish to make the trek in your own car, there are several tour guide options to choose from.